Update: ‘Production & Release date’ section updated.

 Over the next year, the BMW Group will expand its electrified product line-up to include fully-electric versions of the BMW 7 Series and BMW X1.BMW Group, on 7 December 2021, announcing the 1 millionth electrified vehicle delivery

-As per Bimmerpost user ynguldyn, BMW (Plant Regensburg in Germany) will start manufacturing the new BMW X1 in July 2022.
-The electric version could enter production later this year.
-In November 2020, BMW announced that its Regensburg and Leipzig plants are undergoing updates to produce battery modules and high voltage batteries from this year.
+As per Bimmerpost user ynguldyn, BMW (Plant Regensburg in Germany) will start manufacturing the new BMW X1 (combustion model) in July 2022.
+In late-2020, BMW announced that its Regensburg and Leipzig plants are undergoing updates to produce battery modules and high voltage batteries from this year.

 BMW iX1 FAQs